ivan-ristovic/the-godfather/Documentation/Parts/Games.md

 ## Group: game caro
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Starts a "Caro" game.
 Play a move by writing a pair of numbers from 1 to 10 corresponding to the row and column where you wish to play.
-You can also specify a time window in which player must submit their move.*
+You can also specify a time window in which players must submit their move.*

 **Aliases:**
 `c, gomoku, gobang`